 Swall Meadows contains privately owned lots, most less than a quarter acre with single-family homes off of small cul-de-sacs.
-Land surrounding the community is owned by US Forest Service, Bureau of Land Management, and LADWP.
+Land surrounding the community is owned by U.S. Forest Service, Bureau of Land Management, and LADWP.

 Slopes surrounding the community vary from 5 percent to over 20 percent with the steepest grades to the west toward Wheeler Crest Peak and along Rock Creek, running northwest of the community and south of CA 395.
-See details in the map below.